 - Issue a public notice in the local newspapers (see Appendix G) for two consecutive weeks, in the Belfast Gazette and on the Council's website.
-This notice will confirm: - (i) publication of draft Plan Strategy and accompanying Sustainability Appraisal Report (including the SEA Environmental Report) and Equality Impact Report, and how to view or obtain copies; - (ii) the dates and locations of public engagement events; and - (iii) the 8 week period for public consultation to the draft Plan Strategy and accompanying Sustainability Appraisal Report and Equality Impact Assessment, notification of the address to which representations can be sent and the closing date for receipt of representations.
+This notice will confirm: - (i) publication of draft Plan Strategy and other supporting documents required under legislation (e.g. Sustainability Appraisal (SA) including the SEA Environmental Report), and how to view or obtain copies; - (ii) the dates and locations of public engagement events; - (iii) the period for public consultation (specified as 8 weeks in legislation which may be extended) and closing date for receipt of representations to the draft Plan Strategy and other supporting documents; - (iv) notification of the address to which representations can be sent and the closing date for receipt of representations. - Make the draft Plan Strategy and any other supporting documents which are required under legislation (e.g. SA), or as the Council considers relevant to the preparation of the LDP, available for inspection on the Council's website and at the Council's Planning Offices at Monaghan Row, Newry and the Downshire Civic Centre, Downpatrick during normal working hours (and at any other places within the District that the Council considers appropriate).
+Hard copies can also be provided upon request. - Issue a Press Release and hold a launch event to announce the publication of the draft Plan Strategy.

-Under Regulation 12 (1) (a) a Development Plan Document is either the Plan Strategy or Local Policies Plan.
+&lt;sup>6 Under Regulation 12 (1) (a) a Development Plan Document is either the Plan Strategy or Local Policies Plan.

-&lt;sup>4 The Belfast Gazette is the official Newspaper of Record for Northern Ireland.
+&lt;sup>7 The Belfast Gazette is the official Newspaper of Record for Northern Ireland.
 It consists of legal and official announcements from HM Government, the NI Executive, the Armed Forces, local authorities, churches, companies and private citizens.

-&lt;sup>5 Regulation 16(2)(a) of The Planning (Local Development Plan) Regulations (Northern Ireland) 2015 states that, in relation to a Development Plan Document, "representations must be made with a period of 8 weeks".
+&lt;sup>8 Regulation 16(2)(a) of The Planning (Local Development Plan) Regulations (Northern Ireland) 2015 states that, in relation to a Development Plan Document, "representations must be made with a period of 8 weeks".

-- Make the draft Plan Strategy and any other supporting documents which are required under legislation (e.g. SA), or as the Council considers relevant to the preparation of the LDP, available for inspection on the Council's website and at the Council's Planning Offices at Monaghan Row, Newry and the Downshire Civic Centre, Downpatrick during normal working hours (and at any other places within the District that the Council considers appropriate).
-Hard copies can also be provided upon request (at a specified price). - Issue a Press Release and hold a launch event to announce the publication of the draft Plan Strategy. - Hold public exhibitions where planning officers will be available to answer any questions. - Write to key consultees, and Elected Members informing them of: - (i) the publication of the draft Plan Strategy and providing them a copy; - (ii) the dates of the public exhibitions; - (iii) the 8 week consultation period; and - (iv) the closing date for receipt of representations. - Report representations to the Elected Members before forwarding these to the DfI prior to the Independent Examination.
+- Hold public drop-in sessions where planning officers will be available to answer any questions. - Write to key consultees, and Elected Members informing them of: - (i) the publication of the draft Plan Strategy and providing them a copy; - (ii) the dates and locations of the public drop-in sessions; - (iii) the consultation period for receipt of representations; and - (iv) the closing date for receipt of representations. - Report representations to the Elected Members before forwarding these to the DfI prior to the Independent Examination.